Matheus28/ws28/README.md

 ## Is it spec compliant?

 Mostly.
-Text messages are handled exactly as binary ones and handed directly to the application, this means no UTF-8 validation.
+There's no UTF-8 validation.
 Everything else should be spec compliant.

 ## How do I use this?